bernsteining/chiphuit/README.md

 The emulator is hosted online [here](https://chiphuit.glitch.me/) if you want to give it a try without building from sources, you will have to give the emulator the game you want to play, here's some [chip8 games](https://github.com/kripod/chip8-roms/tree/master/games) to download.
 Works on touchscreen devices as well.

-The emulator also has a debugger view that allows to

-* Pause / play the emulator
-* See the emulator internal variables
-* Save the current VM state in your clipboard in JSON format
-* Load a JSON VM state to the emulator in order to replay from a specific state
-* Trace the VM state at each CPU cycle
-* Save all the traced VM states to your disk in JSON format (WIP)

-Modifying internal variables isn't supported yet, but it will be (hopefully) possible in future versions.

 | ![The emulator with the debugger](assets/emulator_debugger.png) |
 |:--:|
 | *The emulator playing Tetris with the debugger view next to it* |

+The emulator also has a debugger view that allows to

+* See the emulator internal variables
+* Load a JSON VM snapshot to the emulator in order to replay from a specific snapshot
+* Copy the current VM snapshot in your clipboard in JSON format
+* Trace the VM snapshot at each CPU cycle
+* Dump all the traced VM snapshots to your clipboard in JSON format
+* Pause / play the emulator & return to gamepad view

 # build & run from sources